Am I a candidate for active surveillance of my prostate cancer?

 Men who have a PSA < 20 ng/ml, have low or intermediate grade(Gleason 3+3=6 or 3+4=7) prostate cancer diagnosed via biopsy, and who have not received definitive therapy for their prostate cancer could benefit from the GPS test.

-The Genomic Prostate Score test results determine if you may be a candidate for interventional therapy or if active surveillance could be appropriate.
+The Genomic Prostate Score test results determine if a patient may be a candidate for interventional therapy or if active surveillance could be appropriate.
 The test predicts prostate cancer specific metastasis (spread outside the prostate), mortality (death caused by prostate cancer) and risk of harboring adverse pathology.
-While you should always review your test results with your healthcare provider, GPS results are provided as a Genomic Prostate Score (GPS) between 0 and 100.
-This score can provide information about your:
+GPS results are provided as a Genomic Prostate Score (GPS) between 0 and 100.
+This score can provide information about the:

 - Likelihood of freedom from high grade and/or non- organ-confined disease.